Alan Hostetter

 Alan Hostetter is an American convicted felon, anti-lockdown activist and founder of the American Phoenix Project who took part in the United States Capitol attack on January 6, 2021.

 He was sentenced on December 7, 2023, to 11 years and three months in prison, as well as $2,000 in restitution and a fine of $30,000, for four felonies related to the attack.

-On January 20, 2025, after beginning his second term in office, President Trump issued pardons to roughly 1500 individuals charged with crimes connected to January 6, including Hostetter.
+On January 20, 2025, after beginning his second presidency, Donald Trump issued pardons to roughly 1500 individuals charged with crimes connected to January 6, including Hostetter.

 Career

 In the 1980s, Hostetter served in the United States Army after graduating from high school, during which time he was deployed to West Germany.
 He then worked for the Orange County Sheriff's Department in the 1990s and later for the Fontana Police department leaving as a Deputy Chief and becoming police chief of La Habra, California, in 2009.
 He gave up the position due to spinal problems less than a year later, moved to San Clemente and began a new career as a yoga instructor and sound healer.